JayVoigt/JavaMonopoly/documentation/pp3.md

 **Saving/loading game state**

 The GUI does not contain necessary routines to update correctly after serialized game state objects are loaded.
 The board and player data have successfully been saved and loaded, but the interface becomes unusable after this.

+**CPU players**

+A simple implementation of computer-controlled player.